odipar/spread/README.md

 Obviously, keeping *all* the state for authentication purposes would require enormous amounts of storage.
 SPREAD solves that issue by cryptographically 'signing' states *incrementally*, while still allowing full user-control over which ones need to be signed, and at what level of granularity.

-Alternatively, full machine states can also be stored incrementally by SPREAD.
+Alternatively, full machine states can also be incrementally stored by SPREAD.
 In turn, this allows the pervasive re-use of state that was calculated earlier.

 So SPREAD kinda acts like a spreadsheet.
 Because spreadsheets also re-use the previous states of a workbook to optimally recalculate the next.

 Unlike SPREAD however, spreadsheets are incapable to keep all their versions around.
 And typically, Excel plug-ins completely destroy the (otherwise) purely functional nature of spreadsheets.
-In contrast, SPREAD only allows referentially transparent functions as primitives.
+In contrast, SPREAD only permits referentially transparent functions as primitives.

 So can SPREAD be used as a drop-in Excel replacement?